johnhickok/CalStreetLookup/README.md

 </pre>

 <ul>
-  <li>Use the <a href="http://docs.qgis.org/2.18/en/docs/user_manual/plugins/plugins_db_manager.html">QGIS DB Manager</a> or the <a href="https://connect.boundlessgeo.com/docs/suite/4.8/dataadmin/pgGettingStarted/pgshapeloader.html">PostGIS Shapefile Import/Export Manager</a> to load the Esri ZIP Code polygons into your database.
-The sample text below is provided if you prefer to use ogr2ogr:</li>
+  <li><b>Load Esri's USA ZIP Code polygons into your database:</b> Use the <a href="http://docs.qgis.org/2.18/en/docs/user_manual/plugins/plugins_db_manager.html">QGIS DB Manager</a> or the <a href="https://connect.boundlessgeo.com/docs/suite/4.8/dataadmin/pgGettingStarted/pgshapeloader.html">PostGIS Shapefile Import/Export Manager</a> to load the Esri ZIP Code polygons into your database.
+The sample text below is provided if you prefer to use ogr2ogr.
+The <a href="https://github.com/johnhickok/CalStreetLookup/wiki">wiki</a> includes a few more details.</li>
  </ul>

 <pre>